anza-xyz/agave/svm/doc/spec.md

 On a high level the control flow of SVM consists of loading program accounts, checking and verifying the loaded accounts, creating invocation context and invoking RBPF on programs implementing the instructions of a transaction.
-The SVM needs to have access to account database, sysvar cache via traits implemented for the corresponding objects passed to it.
+The SVM needs to have access to an account database, and a sysvar cache via traits implemented for the corresponding objects passed to it.
 The results of transaction execution are consumed by bank in Solana Validator use case.
 However, bank structure should not be part of the SVM.